helnazsoltani/human-activity-recognition-in-smart-homes/README.md

 <a href="#Human-Activity-Recognition-in-Smart-Homes">Back to top</a>

 ## Dataset
 - The datasets and smart homes' layout can be found in [UCI Repository](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+from+Continuous+Ambient+Sensor+Data).
-However, I put a sample of 50k observations from one of them in the [data](https://github.com/helnazsoltani/human-activity-recognition-in-smarthomes/tree/master/data) folder (I kept the file name according to the original file for the sake of consistency).
+However, I put a sample of 50k observations from one of them in the [data](https://github.com/helnazsoltani/human-activity-recognition-in-smart-homes/tree/master/data) folder (I kept the file name according to the original file for the sake of consistency).
-- The datasets reflect the info from motion sensors, door sensors, and light sensors in 30 smarthomes which have recorded the activity of the volunteer residents.
+- The datasets reflect the info from motion sensors, door sensors, and light sensors in 30 smart homes which have recorded the activity of the volunteer residents.
-- There exist 11 sensors in each dataset, each of them is corresponding to a location in smarthome.
+- There exist 11 sensors in each dataset, each of them is corresponding to a location in smart home.
 - Most of the sensor data were collected continuously for two months while residents performed their normal routines, though some of the them contain labels for extended time periods.
 - The raw data was processed in the form of feature vectors which was generated using a sliding window of 30 sensor events.
 - Combining all 30 smart homes, the total number of observations are 7M+ with 45 classes of activity.